 Many Thais will start the day making merit by giving alms to monks in the morning.
 In the evening, devotees will fill the temples to listen to sermons and partake in the candlelight ceremony known as wien tien, where they walk clockwise three times around the temple holding flowers, incense and a lit candle.

 Popular temples to visit on Makha Bucha are Wat Chalong, Wat Phra Thong, Wat Khao Rang, Phuket Big Buddha, Wat Mai Luang Pu Supha and Wat Srisoonthorn.

-By law, the sale of alcohol will be prohibited for the 24 hours of this Saturday – from midnight Friday night to midnight Saturday night.
+By law, the sale of alcohol will be prohibited for the 24 hours of this Friday – from 00:01am to 23:59pm.

 The ban does not include duty free shops at international airports.

 Government offices including Immigration, District Offices and the local Department of Land Transportation office will all be closed.

 Main branches of banks will be closed, but some bank branches in shopping malls will remain open.